gpuweb/gpuweb/proposals/texture-component-swizzle.md

 ## Validation

-A validation error happens if the swizzle is not the default and the `"texture-component-swizzle"` feature is enabled.
+A validation error happens if the swizzle is not the default and the `"texture-component-swizzle"` feature is not enabled.

 If the feature `"core-features-and-limits"` is not enabled on a device, a draw call may not bind two views of the same texture differing in swizzle.
 Only a single swizzle per texture is supported.
 This is enforced via validation at draw time.